When - completed

 - There are two Jokers that can be used as any other tile in a set, even if both those tiles have already been played.
 A Joker can be retrieved from a set by a player who replaces it during his/her turn with a tile of the same number and color from his/her own rack, but only if he/she has already laid down his/her initial meld, and only if he/she can immediately combine it with two or more tiles from his/her own rack to form a new set, in which case it can represent any other tile again.

 - A Joker can never be replaced by a tile already on the table, but if it is part of a group of three, it can be replaced by either of the missing colors.
-A set containing a Joker can be added to, split up, combined, or rearranged freely, as long as the Joker retains its original value/color designation, although a Joker in a run or group of four can become either of two colors if it ends up in a group of three instead.
+A set containing a Joker can be added to, split up, combined, or rearranged freely, as long as the Joker retains its original value/color designation, although a Joker in a group of four can become either of two colors if it ends up in a group of three instead.
 Within the above constraints, there is no limit to the number of times a Joker can be replaced.

 F) Time Limits